slawcode/name-that-javascript-fundamental/README.md

 ## Description
 - The motivation for this project was Javascript and Web API's to create a timed quiz on the fundamentals of JavaScript.
 Implementating and practicing JavaScript and Web API's is subsequently motivation for this project.
 - This project utilizes HTML, CSS, JavaScript and Web API's.
 HTML and CSS provide the structure and styling of the page and JavaScript and Web API's in order to go through the carousel of questions and provide the interavtivity of the webpage.
 - Many challenges arose while making this project, time being the biggest challenge.
 A lack of time to work on the project and the code being time consuming to write.
 I underestimated the amount of time needed to work on all the features of this project and to get them functioning properly.
+- Also, when the correct answer is selected the corresponding, "That's correct!" is not showing, instead only, "Incorrect," appears.
+As well, upon linking the High Scores page the styling was lost, along with the styling of the timer.
 - During the building of this project I learned a lot about JavaScript functions and utilizing a timer during the process.

 ## Usage